zengelan/eks-workshop/content/020_prerequisites/sesummit20_event/_index.md

   - frith
 ---

-### Running the workshop at the McAfee SE Summit 2020 event
+### Running the workshop at the McAfee SE Summit 2020 event (unless you are beta tester of course)

 {{% notice warning %}}
 Only complete this section if you are at McAfee SE Summit 2020 event